the-galah-survey/the-galah-survey.github.io/dr3/the_catalogues.md

 * Zeropoints from [Lindegren *et al.* (2020)](https://arxiv.org/abs/2012.01742)

 Some notes and caveats about the cross-match between GALAH DR3 and Gaia eDR3:
-* This cross-match used the previously identified Gaia DR2 `source_id` for each GALAH DR3 star, and the `gaiaedr3.dr2_neighbourhood` table created by the Gaia team.
-The Gaia DR2 `source_id` had been found using the `gaiadr2.tmass_best_neighbour` table and the 2MASS ID of each GALAH star.
+* This cross-match used the previously identified Gaia DR2 `dr2_source_id` for each GALAH DR3 star, and the `gaiaedr3.dr2_neighbourhood` table created by the Gaia team.
+The Gaia DR2 `dr2_source_id` had been found using the `gaiadr2.tmass_best_neighbour` table and the 2MASS ID of each GALAH star.
 In the future, we suggest to perform this crossmatch via GALAH's 2MASS ID and the yet-to-come match of Gaia EDR3 and 2MASS identifiers.
 * All `GALAH_DR3_VAC_GaiaEDR3_v2` entries have an angular distance between their Gaia DR2 and eDR3 sources smaller than 160 mas, and 99.9 per cent are within 20 mas.
 * There is a Gaia eDR3 source for every entry in the `GALAH_DR3_main_allstar_v2` table.
-    - There are 111 entries in the `GALAH_DR3_main_allspec_v2` table that lack a Gaia `source_id` as we have not attempted to find them in Gaia eDR3 and they never had a Gaia DR2 `source_id`.
+    - There are 111 entries in the `GALAH_DR3_main_allspec_v2` table that lack a Gaia `dr3_source_id` as we have not attempted to find them in Gaia eDR3 and they never had a Gaia DR2 `dr2_source_id`.
 Of these 38 are bright stars and do have a parallax from Hipparcos.
 * 17654 stars had more than one Gaia eDR3 match (98 per cent of these had only two matches, and the remainder with 3 or 4 matches).
 For simplicity we have chosen the closest match in angular distance between the Gaia DR2 and Gaia eDR3 position as reported by the `gaiaedr3.dr2_neighbourhood`.
     - For over 99 per cent of ~18000 stars, the closest match had an angular distance <10 mas, and second closest match was >600 mas.
     - There is likely source confusion for <100 stars.
 For instance, for 57 of the ~18000 stars with multiple matches in the `gaiaedr3.dr2_neighbourhood` table, the second closest match in angular distance has a smaller magnitude difference between Gaia DR2 and eDR3.